ianhomer/dotfiles/README.md

 You can also update parts of the initialisation separately, see `dotme -h` to get a list of each part.

+## Manual Configuration

+I've not worked out how to automate all configuration.
+Until I do, this is what I manually do on each environment.

+### Keyboard Configuration - MacOS

+System preferences -> keyboard -> Modifier Keys -> For each keyboard :

+* Caps Lock -> Escape

+For a Microsoft keyboard :

+* Option Key -> Command
+* Command Key -> Option

 ## Thanks

 Too many dotfiles projects out there that have given me inspiration to mention